fpezzati/k8s/readme.md

 ## Networking

+### Prerequisite: switching routing
+Switch is a device capable of forwarding infos to proper host among all that are connected to.
+He knows that ip address is bound to some ethernet port, so when packet arrives, he forward it throught the right port.
+Switch deliver ip packets in a network: when an ip packet arrives, he knows to which port forward it.

+Router is a device capable of connecting networks together.

+Gateway is the way to reach what is outside the network.
+Usually a gateway play the role of 'default gateway': when you don't know who should receive a packet, then move it to the default gateway.

+Ip addresses are bound to network interfaces.

+Linux prevent packets to be moved from an ethernet to another one on the same device.
+Run: `echo 1 > /proc/sys/net/ipv4/ip_forward` and edit `/etc/sysctl.conf` accordingly to enable packets forwarding from ehternet to another.
+Run `echo 0 > /proc/sys/net/ipv4/ip_forward` and put `0` again in `/etc/sysctl.conf` to disable.

+`ip link`: list and modify network interfaces on host.
+`ip addr`: shows ip addresses assign to network interfaces.
+`ip addr add 192.168.1.10/24 dev eth0`: set ip addresses to interface.
+`ip route`: shows the routing table.
+`ip route add 192.168.1.0/24 via 192.168.2.1`: add entry into routing table.
+`cat /proc/sys/net/ipv4/ip_forward`: to check if packet forwarding is allowed among network interfaces on that host, 1 means yes, 0 means no.

+### Prerequisite: DNS
+Dns is a service capable of name resolution: he knows that a given name correspond to a specific ip address.
+When host doesn't recognize a name, he'll ask to dns service.

+On linux set `nameserver   some-ip-address` in `/etc/resolv.conf` to tell host who can help on resolving names.
+Host first looks in it's /etc/hosts file, then asks to dns.
+We can change this behavior by modifying `/etc/nsswitch.conf`.

+`www.something.org` is a domain name. `org` is the top level domain name, `something` is the name and `www` is the subdomain.

+So, resolving `www.something.org`, you will first look at host's `/etc/hosts` or `/etc/resolv.conf`, then you'll ask to some dns about top level domain, `.org`, then hierarchically to another dns about `something` and then `www`.

+`nslookup` is useful to query dns services about names, `dig` is similar.

 ### Security primitives
 First secure your hosts: use SSH key based authentication. kube-apiserver must be kept secure by configuring proper authentication and authorization services.